 Moderator has provided some suggestion for conclusion/observation to be captured for the TR.
 Please provide further comments on the suggestion and if companies have suggestions on what RAN1 may be able to agree to and capture to the TR, please comment further.

-RAN1 recommends to further investigate on potential enhancements to PUCCH Format 0 and 1 to enable higher transmission power when regulatory PSD limits apply.
+It is recommended to further investigate on potential enhancements to PUCCH Format 0 and 1 to enable higher transmission power when regulatory limits apply.
+Further potential enhancements for other PUCCH Formats (e.g. 2 and 3) may be considered for the same reasons.
+Further potential enhancements to SR, CG-PUSCH and GC-PDCCH spatial relation may be considered.